 For students interested in studying a specific language, these houses provide the opportunity for students to live in a community where they can immerse themselves into a language with fellow students.
 All of the language communities are connected with the language academic department which provides a teaching assistant to live with the students.
 Students are expected to speak/practice the language daily, and their learning is enhanced through formal and informal programs coordinated by the language assistant and department faculty.
 In order to live in a language house, students apply through the academic department.
-The language houses currently available are French House, German House, Russian House, Spanish House, and Shea House (which consists of Italian, Arabic, Chinese, Hebrew, Hindi and Urdu, Japanese, Korean, and Persian).
+The language houses currently available are French House, Spanish House, and Shea House (which consists of Italian, Russian, Arabic, Chinese, Hebrew, Hindi and Urdu, Japanese, Korean, and Persian).

 Located in Mr. Jefferson’s original buildings, called the Academical Village, the purpose of the Lawn program is to recognize students for unselfish service to the University and achievement in their respective fields of activity and academics.
 Students eligible to apply for Lawn residency must be approaching their final year of undergraduate study.
 Living on the Lawn is considered an honor that provides students the opportunity to actively interact with and continue to positively contribute to the UVA community.